DominikPeters/lp-model/README.md

 JavaScript package for modelling (Integer) Linear Programs

 This is a lightweight JS package for specifying LPs and ILPs using a convenient syntax.
-The constructed model can be exported to the `.lp` [CPLEX LP format](https://web.mit.edu/lpsolve/doc/CPLEX-format.htm), and solved using
+Models can be read from and exported to the `.lp` [CPLEX LP format](https://web.mit.edu/lpsolve/doc/CPLEX-format.htm), and solved using
 * [highs-js](https://github.com/lovasoa/highs-js) (WebAssembly wrapper for the [HiGHS solver](https://github.com/ERGO-Code/HiGHS), a high-performance LP/ILP solver),
 * [glpk.js](https://github.com/jvail/glpk.js) (WebAssembly wrapper for the [GLPK solver](https://www.gnu.org/software/glpk/)), and
 * [jsLPSolver](https://github.com/JWally/jsLPSolver) (a pure JS solver, not as fast as the others, but small bundle size).